Click the logo above to reach

 Written on the back of the card is “Awatea Durban, April 1942.”

-damaged sections at the bottom right corner of the card.
+sections at the bottom right corner of the card.

-This is Sergeant Ronald Leslie Barton
+is Sergeant Ronald

 cabin trunk, which has been retained by the family to this day!

-Provided by his son Clive Barton
+by his son Clive

-Sergeant Ronald Leslie Barton
+Sergeant Ronald

-having glass of cool lemonade made with limes
+Barton having glass of cool lemonade made with limes

-On the back of the photo it reads “Taken in my bunk
+the back of the photo it reads “Taken in my bunk (room) at Palam (India)

-(room) at Palam (India) Sept, 1944”
+Sept, 1944”

-Provided by his son Clive Barton
+by his son Clive

 Collisions

-at Sea.
+at Sea:

-On August 22, 1942, the Awatea was on her way
+August 22, 1942, the Awatea was on her way to Greenock,

-to Greenock, Scotland
+Scotland

-from Halifax, Nova Scotia as part of Troop Convoy AT-20, when she was
+as part of Troop Convoy AT-20, when she was involved in a terrible accident.

-involved in a terrible accident.
-The convoy was proceeding in thick fog, when
+The convoy was proceeding in thick fog, when one of her escorts, the American

-one of her escorts, the American destroyer the USS Buck, accidently crossed too
+destroyer the USS Buck, accidently crossed too closely in front of the Awatea,

-two.
-The American destroyer USS Ingraham was sought
+causing the USS Buck to be almost sliced in two.
+The American destroyer USS Ingraham was sought to come and assist and investigate,

-to come and assist and investigate, however, believe it or not, this ship also
+however, believe it or not, this ship also crossed in front of yet another

-crossed in front of yet another ship, being the navy fleet fuel ship, USS Chemung causing her to be rammed and this accident cost
+ship, being the navy fleet fuel ship, USS Chemung

-hundreds of lives.
-All this certainly does not say much for US Navy efficiency,
+certainly does not say much for US Navy efficiency, does it?

-does it?
-God help us if we have to
+God help us if we have to rely on the USA

 in a war situation?